finnless/kpulse/RESEARCH.md

 [Example SPN2 not working](https://web.archive.org/save/http://kcna.kp/kp/article/q/abad1068ad4bd5dbd396e909231d648b.kcmsf)
 [Crashes SPN for rodong.rep.kp](https://web.archive.org/save/http://www.rodong.rep.kp/ko/index.php?MTJAMjAyMi0xMS0yMS1OMDA3QDNAMUBAMEA1==#)

+The same example website from the link above about SPN2 not working now appears to be displayed on Wayback and is working mostly.
+[Link](https://web.archive.org/web/20230304105257/http%3A%2F%2Fkcna.kp%2Fkp%2Farticle%2Fq%2Fabad1068ad4bd5dbd396e909231d648b.kcmsf) Perhaps it takes SPN a few days to show up on Wayback.

+Some of the images are not being saved properly.
+Showing 403 access denied for some, but I can access from my browser.
+One example case of this strange behavior is with [this photo that was captured](https://web.archive.org/web/20230304105523/http://kcna.kp/siteFiles/photo/202302/PIC0072367.jpg), but failed 403 [a few days later here](https://web.archive.org/web/20230308070207/http://kcna.kp/siteFiles/photo/202302/PIC0072367.jpg).

 User Agent probably doesn't matter.
 Most of these sites appear to have extreme rate limiting.

+I'm also able to capture well using Webrecorder's [ArchiveWeb Extension](https://archiveweb.page/)

 ## How to connect and other resources